yonkov/custom-welcome-guide/readme.txt

 = Can I run the guides from the frontend? =
 No, the scope of the plugin is to help your admin users or editors with the cms options and currently runs only from the WordPress admin.

-= Can I run the guides from the Classic Editor? =
+= Does the plugin work with the Classic Editor? =
-No, the plugin takes advantage of the pre-built Gutenberg components from the WordPress core.
-They get loaded only when the Block editor is enabled.
+The featured guide should work as expected, however you will not be able to see a list of guides in the post editor's sidebar.
+The plugin uses the rest api and pre-built Gutenberg components from WordPress core.
+To take full advantage of all the plugin options, please use the Block editor.

 == Screenshots ==